Deepened OPEC are triggering a…

 Glencore held the rights to market Libyan grades Sarir and Messla until the end of last year.
 The commodity trader was one of the few companies venturing into exclusive crude oil marketing deals with Libya in the wake of the 2011 unrest.

-Back in 2015, Glencore secured a deal with Libya’s National Oil Corporation (NOC) to buy half of the country’s then oil production of around 400,000 bpd.
+Back in 2015, Glencore with Libya’s National Oil Corporation (NOC) to buy half of the country’s then oil production of around 400,000 bpd.
 That deal was for the only relatively stable onshore production in Libya at the time, with civil unrest and port blockades crippling the country’s oil production in recent years.

 At the beginning of last year, Glencore was said to have extended its exclusive trading deal for an unknown period of time.
 The deal gave Glencore the right to be the sole trader of some 230,000 bpd from the oil fields Sarir and Messla.